AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 According to the general theory of relativity, however, between

-the sun and planets no gravitational force does
+the Sun and planets no gravitational

-not - the orbits of the planets are
+forces acts - the orbits of the planets are

 deformed (curved) by the presence of the massive Sun and